Skip to main content

 You need to be able to show the court that you suffered actual damages and that the remedy you are seeking is one that the court can give.

-A lawsuit is expensive so it shouldn't (or can't) be the first course of action to resolve a problem.
+A lawsuit is expensive so it shouldn't be the first course of action to resolve a problem.
 In the case of a motorist's conflict with a state agency like the DMV, there are procedures to bring a complaint.

-Once those procedures have been followed, with no successful resolution, then it's time to talk to an attorney to see if you can sue the DMV.
+Once those procedures have been followed with no successful resolution, then it's time to talk to an attorney to see if you can sue the DMV.

-Denied a Driver's License
+Denied a Driver's License in Alabama

 The Alabama DMV lost a case in federal court in 2021 after it was sued by the American Civil Liberties Union (ACLU) and the ACLU of Alabama for denying an accurate driver's license to three transgender Alabama motorists.

-Misuse of Personal Information
+Misuse of Personal Information in Minnesota

 Abuse of the driver's license database by law enforcement isn't a rare occurrence, but getting a case to court is.
 In this case, it helped that Minnesota maintains a log of when the DMV database is searched and by whom.